 - Feeling enthusiastic about continuing education and keen to study more.

 This course is distance-taught, allowing students more flexibility to fit study in with their busy work and home life.
 Teaching occurs via regular interaction with classmates and paper tutors via Zoom videoconferencing and the online learning platform, Moodle.
 Additional online events are offered to support whakawhanaunatunga (establishing relationships), and skills development, within the broader Rehabilitation Teaching and Research Unit learning community.

-The qualification is comprised of four 30-point papers: two compulsory papers and two papers of your choice from the list below.
+The qualification is comprised of four 30-point papers (or equivalent): one compulsory paper and three papers of your choice from the list below.
 You may also substitute papers from other programmes if they meet the academic level and content required by the Board of Studies.
 It is necessary to have any substitution of papers approved by the Board of Studies.
 If you think you might wish to do this then please contact us in good time so we can discuss your programme of study.